Mar 21, 2017 Latest post:

 However, Rick has been the model of strength and grace (despite his lack of dancing skills, he excels at gracefully handling his disease).
 He's shown us what courage and bravery really look like in accepting this illness and doing everything within his power to beat it.
 And now, it means he needs a transplant.
 Since the beginning the doctors have told us that Rick is a healthy man with bad lungs.
 With a transplant, he'll have the opportunity to change his life and literally a get breath of fresh air.

 Who is supporting Rick?
 Rick has a rock star power group in his corner.
-His wife of over 35 years, Laura is his primary caregiver, advocate and unwavering rock.
+His wife of almost 35 years, Laura is his primary caregiver, advocate and unwavering rock.
 Though Laura struggles with her own health issues, she has been a constant beam of support and cheer in his life.
-She finally got to put those years as a high school cheer captain to use.
+She finally got to put those years as a high school cheerleader to use.
 His only child and daughter, Jessie, has a fabulous job that's providing the flexibility she needs to attend all of her dad's important appointments and support him every step of the way.
 Jessie is constantly looking for ways to take worry and burden away from her parents as they have so much to deal with just with the disease and upcoming transplant.
-This site as well as the majority of the posts will be coming from Jessie in an attempt to centralise all communications around her dad.
-My parents share their home with my mother's mother, Millie, or as i like to call her Granny.
+This site as well as the majority of the posts will be coming from Jessie in an attempt to centralize all communications around her dad.
+My parents share their home with my mother's mother, Millie, or as I like to call her Granny.
 Granny provides much needed love, comfort and affection.
 She's an excellent listener and she provides the mental support that both of my parents so need during this time.
 In addition, Rick, Laura and Jessie are tremendously lucky that Rick's Aunt Carol is a nurse who is willing to donate a large part of her time to being their medical advocate.
 Aunt Carol provides insight and medical knowledge that the family is so incredibly thankful to have and use to make sound medical decisions concerning the options that Rick has.
-Jessie's long time partner, Frode, is providing Scandinavian humour and mispronunciations termed "Frodian Slips" to entertain the family and lighten the mood.
+Jessie's long time partner, Frode, is providing Scandinavian humor and mispronunciations termed "Frodian Slips" to entertain the family and lighten the mood, in addition to all clean up duties.
 All joking aside, this is definitely a tough journey for the whole family.
+We are incredibly grateful for the love and support of all of our family, neighbors and friends.
+Dad is also incredibly lucky to work for an company who provides unwavering support during this challenging time.
+Their commitment and loyalty to him has definitely been a beacon of strength for him as he deals with the stresses of this disease.
 Please feel free to send some love or kindness to any of the family during this difficult time.
 Any effort is appreciated.
 Outside of these primary support people, we are hoping to rely on all of you to provide Rick, Laura and Jessie the support they need to make it through this difficult journey, and the Heckman's thank you in advance.

 You may be thinking "I really love Rick and his family, but how can I help?"